Jimmy-Lo/English_Writing/README.md

 16. Stringent power control requirements.
 17. The inherent benefits ...
 18. the component-by-component product of two distinct sequences is zero
+19. The student won't be the only one agonizing over which Ivy League school to choose this fall.
+20. But he's leaning toward Princeton, Standfor or MIT.